 - Family-centered care and the focus on siblings

-- Ensure you lead discussions about resuscitation with open ended questions vs asking parents if they want a “DNR”.
-Open ended questions allow for deeper and meaningful understanding of what a DNR is and is not.
-We need to remember that every parent would do anything and everything to save their child.
+- Ensure you lead discussions about resuscitation with open-ended questions versus asking parents if they want a DNR.
+Open-ended questions allow for a deeper and meaningful understanding of what a DNR is and is not.
+It is important to remember that every parent would do anything and everything to save their child.

 - CPR will not save the child dying from cancer.

-- It is crucial to emphasize to parents what WILL be provided – oxygen, medications to keep their child comfortable, and ongoing care and support – not just discuss what we won’t do.
+- It is crucial to emphasize to parents what WILL be provided (oxygen, medications to keep their child comfortable and ongoing care and support), not just discuss what we will NOT do.

 - Mack JW, Wolfe J, Grier HE, Cleary PD, Weeks JC.
 Communication about prognosis between parents and physicians of children with cancer: parent preferences and the impact of prognostic information.
 J. Clin.
 Oncol.
 Nov 20 2006;24(33):5265-5270.

-Primary authors Ms. Lisa Pearlman, Children’s Hospital, London Health Sciences Centre, London and Ms. Vicky Wilton, Health Sciences North, Sudbury.
+Primary authors Ms. Lisa Pearlman, Children’s Hospital, London Health Sciences Centre, London and Ms. Vicky Wilton, Northeast Cancer Centre, Health Sciences North, Sudbury.
 Reviewed by the POGO Satellite Manual Palliative Care Working Group, 2016.

 You are welcome to download and save a local copy of this document in the Word and/or PDF formats provided.
 As the POGO Satellite Manual is subject to ongoing revisions and updates by POGO, we recommend you regularly check the online version posted at https://www.pogo.ca/satellite-manual/ to ensure you have the most up-to-date content.
 In the event of any inconsistency between the content of a local copy and the online version of the POGO Satellite Manual, the content of the online version shall be considered correct.
 Please see also the POGO Satellite Manual Disclaimer.